 Factors that may increase the risk of Hirschsprung's disease include:

 - Having a sibling who has Hirschsprung's disease.
 Hirschsprung's disease can be inherited.
-If you have one child who has the condition, future biological children could be at risk.
+If you have one child who has the condition, future biological siblings could be at risk.

 - Being male.
 Hirschsprung's disease is more common in males.